Agent Connector

 Practical example

 • Use case: After classifying the support ticket, the pipeline queries a knowledge database.
-The LLM Connector is then used again to generate a personalized response for the customer.
+The Agent Connector is then used again to generate a personalized response for the customer.

 • Goal: Generate a custom response using predefined tone and style.